adamcheairs/climatecalc/README.md

 # ClimateCalc
-Python-based carbon emission calculator that I developed to measure the carbon footprint of different transportation modes.

 ClimateCalc is a tool designed to help users estimate their carbon footprint related to transportation.
 It can be used by individuals, organizations, and researchers to assess the impact of their transportation-related activities on the environment.

 # How to use: